suchialex/CINS3002-CW08/instructions.md

 <details>
   <summary>
-    ✅ Same for modify_department, modify_salary
+    ✅ Same for modify_price, modify_quantity
   </summary>

-  - Do the same steps as above for modifying department and salary by calling the appropriate set methods (aka mutator methods) defined in the class
+  - Do the same steps as above for modifying price and quantity by calling the appropriate set methods (aka mutator methods) defined in the class
 </details>

 <details>
   <summary>
-    ✅ Modify display_employees()
+    ✅ Modify display_products()
   </summary>

   - Inside the for loop
-    - Get each data element using the loop variable (employee object) and the appropriate get methods
+    - Get each data element using the loop variable (product object) and the appropriate get methods
-    - For example, employee name would be  `<loop_variable>.get_name()` ⏩ 10-5b
+    - For example, product name would be  `<loop_variable>.get_name()` ⏩ 10-5b
-    - Do the same for other data elements, department, salary, email etc
+    - Do the same for other data elements - price and quantity
   - Display all these values in a tabular format
   - You may choose column widths and alignment to fit your data